samuenella/Flash/README.md

 **Note: This app only supports Android, iOS is not supported**

-Installation can be done either through the Google Play Store, or downloading the apk file directly.
+Installation can be done through the Google Play Store.
+If that doesn't work, the apk file can be downloaded directly.

-### Google Play Store
+### Google Play Store (recommended)

 Enter [com.samuenella.flash](https://play.google.com/store/apps/details?id=com.samuenella.flash&hl=en_SG) into the search box to locate the application